How does this medication work? What will it do for me?

 Pregnancy: This medication will not interrupt a pregnancy that is already established.
 It is not intended for use during pregnancy.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking ulipristal, it may affect your baby.
+If you are breast-feeding and taking ulipristal, it may affect your baby.
 It is recommended that breast-feeding be stopped for 1 week after taking this medication.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: This medication is not intended to be used by girls who have not yet had their first menstrual period.
 The safety and effectiveness of using this medication for women less than 18 years of age have not been established.